 Once A great Job

-When I first started this job I was super motivated to be successful at it.
+When I started this job I was super motivated to be successful at it.
 The job was super important to me, and I was willing to do whatever it took to keep it.
 I liked how the company focused on high quality work not just quantity.
 If the work wasn’t done right, it didn’t go out the door until it was.
 We even had a great system to keep everyone accountable.

 The staff was very respectful and cared about their employees.
 I felt valued and excited to go to work each day.
 Nobody ever talked down to us or made us feel like unappreciated.
 At the time it was a perfect match for my goals, lifestyle and personality.